37th Army (Soviet Union): Second formation

-As part of the North Caucasian Strategic Offensive in January 1943 the army liberated the towns of Kislovodsk, Pyatigorsk, Essentuki and Cherkessk.
-The army was transferred to the North Caucasian Front(II Formation) on 24 January to participate in the Krasnodar Offensive.
-In July the army forces were reassigned to the 9th and 56th Armies and the 37th Army was placed under STAVKA control.
+As part of the North Caucasian Strategic Offensive, in January 1943, the army liberated the towns of Kislovodsk, Pyatigorsk, Essentuki, and Cherkessk.
+The army was transferred to the North Caucasian Front (second formation) on 24 January to participate in the Krasnodar Offensive.
+In July, the army forces were reassigned to the 9th and 56th Armies and the 37th Army was placed under Stavka control.

 On 7 September 1943, the army was assigned to the Steppe Front.
-The army took part in the liberation of the Left-bank Ukraine east of Kremenchug.
+The army took part in the liberation of Left-bank Ukraine east of Kremenchug.
 In late September, it crossed the Dnieper River west of Keleberda and northwest of Mishurin Rog.
 The army was involved in offensive operations in the Krivoy Rog area from October to December.